1. What is the difference between a cold and the flu?

 If your symptoms are severe or aren't getting better after a week or if you are over 65 or have fever for more than 3 days, see a doctor.
 Also call a doctor right away if you have any chronic medical conditions and are exposed to the flu or develop any of the symptoms.
 Moreover, if an infant or young child has a fever or develops symptoms of the flu, get medical help.

 These symptoms are signs that flu may have developed into something serious like pneumonia.
-See a doctor right away if you have any of these symptoms:
+If your symptoms have almost gone away, but then come back, call your doctor Also see a doctor right away if you have any of these symptoms:

 7. Why are people so concerned about the flu?